dabit3/aws-amplify-workshop-react/README.md

 Let's take a look at how to create a new environment.
 In this new environment, we'll re-configure the GraphQL Schema to have another field for the pet owner.

-First, we'll initialize a new environment using `amplify init`:
+First, we'll initialize a new environment using `amplify env add`:

 ```sh
 amplify env add